netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 R9." #fig-baseline}

-> The call flow examples in this document use a 4-digit, monotonously increasing integer as txid.
+> The call flow examples in this document use a 4-digit, strictly increasing integer as txid.
 The same txid value is also used for all changed nodes in a given transaction.
 These conventions of the examples are convenient and enhances readability of the examples, but do not necessarily